Aberdeen bus passengers facing price hike as First confirms fare rise - Evening Express

-The cost of bus fares will increase for passengers travelling in Aberdeen from next week.
+The cost of bus fares have increased for passengers travelling in Aberdeen from today.

 First Aberdeen announced changes were being made so the firm could continue to operate the “highest level of service possible” for its customers.